 And so is the idea of spending for education and advancement.
 That indeed might pay off big time.

-But the idea the concept that saving “stops the flow” and spending is the best way to get is moronic.
+But the idea that saving “stops the flow” and spending is the best way to get is nonsense.

 Think Positive to Get What You Want

 Thinking positive will help you get what you want by spreading positive vibes into the universe.

 The author indeed suggests that many don’t get what they want because they think in negative terms.